Global Medical Exhibitions

 Market Overview

-The UAE has unveiled the “UAE National Wellbeing Strategy 2031,” which sets digital health, precision medicine, and preventive healthcare as its core priorities, with explicit support for the implementation of in‑vitro diagnostics and smart laboratory technologies.
-For fiscal year 2025, allocations for healthcare and community preventive services total AED 5.745 billion, accounting for 8% of the federal budget.
+> The United Arab Emirates has launched the UAE National Wellbeing Strategy 2031, setting digital health, precision medicine, and preventive healthcare as its core priorities, with explicit support for the implementation of in vitro diagnostics and smart laboratory technologies.
+In fiscal year 2025, allocations for healthcare and community preventive services total AED 5.745 billion, accounting for 8% of the federal budget.
 By 2029, national healthcare spending is projected to reach AED 151 billion, with laboratory infrastructure development and IVD equipment procurement serving as key investment pillars.
+Meanwhile, Saudi Arabia’s Vision 2030 plans to invest US$65 billion in upgrading healthcare infrastructure, aiming to build 290 new hospitals and 2,300 primary care centers.

 Post Show Report